Sylius/Sylius/docs/customization/menu.rst

 You have got the ``Sylius\Bundle\UiBundle\Menu\Event\MenuBuilderEvent`` with ``FactoryInterface`` and ``ItemInterface`` of `KnpMenu`_, this lets you manipulate the whole menu.

-You've got four events that you should be subscribing to:
+You've got six events that you should be subscribing to:

 .. code-block:: php